 You will need to produce the entry form and web page of information, but these are easily copied from existing examples.
 We will then list the event on our calendar , upload and link to the entry form as a PDF file, and link to or host the web page.
 This is explained in more detail in Section 2.4 of this handbook.

-Yes, if you send your entry form to the Tournament Coordinator (tournament-coordinator at britgo.org), he will produce a web page for you on our site and potentially use our Registration system.
-It can link to local information pages and map pages.
+Yes, if you contact the Tournament Coordinator , he can produce a web page for you on our site and can add an event flyer in pdf format.
+Your web page can link to local information pages and map pages.

-No, You don't, but if you want to distribute your own copies, for example at events before yours, then you will have to print some yourself.
-[We no longer have a printed newsletter which you can send out your entry forms with.]
+No, you don't, but if you want to distribute your own copies, for example at events before yours, then you will have to print some yourself.

 We can provide up to 100 Go sets, boards and mechanical clocks for your event to use.
 Some of these are superior sets which are normally only used for special events.
 The normal tournament sets come in multiples of 12 (some loads have 15 clocks to cover for breakdowns).

 Usually volunteers transport sets from one event to the next.
-This is arranged through the Coordinator (tournament-coordinator at britgo.org).
-Clearly it may be more reliable and helpful if you collect some sets from the previous event.
+This is arranged through the Tournament Coordinator .
+Clearly it may be more reliable and helpful if you collect some sets from a prior event.

 Usually a guess at attendance can be made from attendance at similar events.
 The Tournament Coordinator will then ensure sufficient sets for this number will be available.
-Usually you can increase the number you require, up to the night before the event, but early notice of increase is appreciated.
+Sometimes you can increase the number you require up to the night before the event, but early notice of increase is appreciated.
 Of course you need half as many sets as players.

 If agreed in advance we will often underwrite the costs of unused hotel or university bedrooms at important events, in return for half the profits.